Learning Elixir on Alchemist Camp

 - Lesson 13: Adding Ecto and a Postgres database to StatWatch

-I want to learn Phoenix or a specific topic
+I want to see a real-world project

 As you may have noticed Alchemist Camp puts more entries into a listing page than even Reddit does.
 This rejection of card-based design in favor of information density is intentional.
 If there's a specific topic you're interested in, skim over the page and see if any of the titles or tags look relevant!